The Forever Story

 The Forever Story is the third studio album by American rapper JID.
 It was released on August 26, 2022, through Dreamville and Interscope Records.
-The album features guest appearances from Kenny Mason, EarthGang, 21 Savage, Baby Tate, Lil Durk, Ari Lennox, Yasiin Bey, Lil Wayne, Johntá Austin, Ravyn Lenae and Eryn Allen Kane.
+Recorded over a two-year period, the album features introspective lyricism showcasing JID's upbringing.
+The album incorporates R&B, alternative hip hop, and trap.
+The album features guest appearances from Kenny Mason, EarthGang, 21 Savage, Baby Tate, Lil Durk, Ari Lennox, Yasiin Bey, Lil Wayne, Johntá Austin, Ravyn Lenae, and Eryn Allen Kane.
+Production was handled by a variety of record producers, including Monte Booker, Childish Major, Christo, Cardiak, Kaytranada, DJ Scheme, Khrysis, and James Blake, among others.
+The album serves as the follow-up to JID's second studio album, DiCaprio 2 (2018) as well as Spilligion (2020), his collaboration album with Spillage Village and EarthGang.

+The Forever Story was met with critical acclaim upon its release, in which critics praised the album for its ambition, lyrical content and introspective writing.
+It debuted at number twelve on Billboard 200 chart.
+The album was supported by two singles: "Surround Sound" and "Dance Now", as well as the promotional single "2007".

 Background

 The Forever Story was a highly anticipated project, as it marks JID's first solo output in almost four years, since the critically acclaimed DiCaprio 2 was released in 2018.
 Our Generation Music wrote: "With a forthcoming album that's been in the works for nearly a half decade, fans could ironically call the wait for JID's next project The Forever Story.'"

-Conceptually, The Forever Story is a sequel to JID's debut album, The Never Story, released in 2017.
+The album was originally titled God Does Like Ugly and intended for release in late 2020.Conceptually, The Forever Story is a sequel to JID's debut album, The Never Story, released in 2017.
 The title is a direct reference to the 2017 album's title, and the artwork alludes to the 2017 album's artwork.
 The artwork depicts the rapper "standing in the middle of a crowd containing people from all walks of life", capturing "the different realities Black people face in America."

 Recording and production

 In March 2020, JID began working on the album at the Spillage Village studio house in Atlanta with members of the group expected make appearances.
-However due to the COVID-19 pandemic, they decided to record collectively for the album Spilligion.
+However, due to the COVID-19 pandemic, they decided to record collectively for the album Spilligion.
 In an interview with, he told Billboard, "This next album [The Forever Story] is the best shit I've ever done in my life.
 Every step I've taken was worth it, and our blocks are building."

 The album was executive produced by Barry "Hefner" Johnson, JID, and Christo.
 The production was mainly handled by Christo, Monte Booker, Kaytranada, James Blake, Thundercat, DJ Khalil, Childish Major, Groove, Tommy Brown and Cardiak, among others.